drewjin/Diffulex/CONTRIBUTING.md

 ## Submit Pull Requests

 All pull requests are super welcomed and greatly appreciated!
-Issues in need of a solution are marked with a [`♥ help`](https://github.com/ianstormtaylor/TileLang/issues?q=is%3Aissue+is%3Aopen+label%3A%22%E2%99%A5+help%22) label if you're looking for somewhere to start.
+Issues in need of a solution are marked with a [`♥ help`](https://github.com/zhijie-group/Diffulex/issues?q=is%3Aissue+is%3Aopen+label%3A%22%E2%99%A5+help%22) label if you're looking for somewhere to start.

-If you're new to contributing to TileLang, you can follow the following guidelines before submitting a pull request.
+If you're new to contributing to Diffulex, you can follow the following guidelines before submitting a pull request.

 > [!NOTE]
 > Please include tests and docs with every pull request if applicable!

 ## Setup Development Environment

-Before contributing to TileLang, please follow the instructions below to setup.
+Before contributing to Diffulex, please follow the instructions below to setup.

-1. Fork TileLang ([fork](https://github.com/tile-ai/tilelang/fork)) on GitHub and clone the repository.
+1. Fork Diffulex ([fork](https://github.com/zhijie-group/Diffulex/fork)) on GitHub and clone the repository.

     ```bash
-    git clone --recurse-submodules git@github.com:<your username>/tilelang.git  # use the SSH protocol
+    git clone --recurse-submodules git@github.com:<your username>/Diffulex.git  # use the SSH protocol
-    cd tilelang
+    cd Diffulex

-    git remote add upstream git@github.com:tile-ai/tilelang.git
+    git remote add upstream git@github.com:zhijie-group/Diffulex.git
     ```

 2. Setup a development environment: